-For further information on the trademark registration process including a schedule of registration fees, U.S. exporters may contact the CAIPO.
+Further information on the trademark, GI's, and new plant varieties registration processes, including a schedule of registration fees and forms, can be found on the CAIPO website listed in Appendix III.
+U.S. exporters may contact the CAIPO directly for additional information.
 See Appendix I for contact information.